Australian Government Department of Veterans’ Affairs At Ease. Current (freely accessible website)

 - chronic obstructive pulmonary disease, or

-National Association for Loss and Grief (SA) Inc and University of Adelaide Department of General Practice GriefLink - Grief issues of war veterans.
+National Association for Loss and Grief (SA) Inc and University of Adelaide Department of General Practice GriefLink - Grief associated with military service.
 Current (freely accessible website)

 GriefLink is a website providing information and resources on death-related grief for the community and professionals.
 Although Grieflink provides resources specific to South Australia, the website provides general information which is applicable across all states and territories.